-It is understood the drill boring works are likely to occur 24 hours day and have an expected duration of 12 weeks.
+It is understood the bore hole works are likely to occur 24 hours (i.e. standard hours and OOHs) and have an expected duration of 12 weeks.
+In accordance with the EPA's Interim Construction Noise Guideline, standard hours of construction are as follows: